Cryxtalix/resume_builder/README.md

 # My Resume Builder

-Create a file `info.js`, with the following info object.
+Create a file `info.json`, with the following structure.

-    const info = {
+    {
         "Name": "",
         "Info": [
             "...",